barentsen/tech-progress-data/data/fastest-supercomputer/README.md

 Source
 ------
-The table is derived from the Wikipedia page "History of supercomputing" (retrieved 6 Dec 2014):
+The table is derived from the Wikipedia page "History of supercomputing" (retrieved 17 Jun 2018):

 http://en.wikipedia.org/wiki/History_of_supercomputing